jckmrrssy/Drink-Order/README.md

 ## Authors

-See the list of [contributors](https://github.com/jckmrrssy/Drink-Order/graphs/contributors) who participated in this project with me along with commit individual commit history.
+See the list of [contributors](https://github.com/jckmrrssy/Drink-Order/graphs/contributors) who participated in this project with me along with individual commit history.

 ## Planned updates